 While the Office of Disabilities Services is here to assist and support cadets through this process, cadets must first identify a need and seek out services.
-Therefore, good communication skills and knowledge of oneself is crucial for success at VMI.

 - College Planning for Students with Disabilities